DaPraxis/DaPraxis.github.io/index.md

     > - Work with common machine learning, computer vision, and deep learning libraries

-    > - Take into consideration of the mobile computing constraints for the optimization of algorithms and machine learning models
+    > - Take into consideration the mobile computing constraints for the optimization of algorithms and machine learning models
 *
 + ### Data Science Team Lead
     [@University of Toronto Interactive Media Lab](https://imedia.mie.utoronto.ca/)

     *05/2020 - present*

-    > -  Co-leading data science team to perform Hamilton Depression Rating Scale (HDRS) data exploration on medical effects upon anti-depression medications.
+    > -  Co-leading data science team to perform the Hamilton Depression Rating Scale (HDRS) data exploration on medical effects upon anti-depression medications.

-    > - Framingham data from NIH, risk factor analysis for dementia and heart failure; Manage a team of five developing data mining tool for medical data cleaning, preprocessing and visualization on Flask and Dash.
+    > - Framingham data from NIH, risk factor analysis for dementia and heart failure; Manage a team of five developing data mining tools for medical data cleaning, preprocessing, and visualization on Flask and Dash.

     > - fMRI image prediction brain dementia